 Similar to baiting, quid pro quo attacks claim to help the victim – usually by offering a service – in exchange for information.
 The difference is that these types of attacks are supposedly mutually beneficial.

-The prototypical quid pro quo attack was the Nigerian prince scam: the attacker has vast sums of money they need help transferring, and if you give them the cash to do this, you’ll be recompensed.
+The prototypical quid pro quo attack was the Nigerian prince scam: the attacker has vast sums of money they need help transferring, and if you give them the cash to do that, you’ll be recompensed.

 Attacks have become more credible since then.
 For example, an attacker might phone up employees claiming to be from technical support.